Sony vs LG TV: which TV brand is the best in 2023?

 Sony vs LG TV: Formats and operating systems

-When it comes to smart speaker compatibility, if you don't already have an Alexa device in your home, then you will want to go for a Sony television.
+When it comes to smart speaker compatibility, if you don't already have an Alexa device in your home, then you will want to go for the best Sony TV.
 While many LG TVs are compatible with both Alexa and Google Assistant, only a few sets have the former built-in.
 Both LG and Sony have TVs with support for Apple HomeKit.

 If you want the best possible sound, you should go for a TV with Dolby Atmos on board, reducing the need for one of the best soundbars to compensate.
 Both brands offer this, but Sony only has a select few models with the spatial audio format built-in.
-This includes the X90K and X95K, though LG has a greater number of Atmos-enabled models, including its premium 8K sets.
+This includes the X90K and X95K, though the best LG TVs are more likely to feature Atmos, including its premium 8K sets.

 As for streaming, we're very much of the opinion that smart TV interfaces are a matter of personal preference.
 LG and Sony do offer a distinct choice, however, with the former offering webOS and Sony running on Google TV.